 For the purposes of this review, I will be comparing both of the USB models.

 Doesn’t get much better.
-As mentioned above, there are reviewers that have had this thing from 2 to 6 years and it still works like a charm.
+As mentioned above, there are reviewers that have had this thing for 2 to 6 years and it still works like a charm.

 It delivers XLR quality results that you typically would get if you had an audio interface and XLR cables.
+What is XLR?
 Many people commented on just how pristine the sound is.
-It’s also really easy to EQ with, and works well with a variety of different programs such as Audacity, Adobe Audition, and Garage band.
-I have heard it doesn’t work with Pro tools, so be weary of this.
+It’s also really easy to EQ with and works well with a variety of different programs such as Audacity, Adobe Audition, and Garage band.
+I have heard it doesn’t work with Pro Tools, so be wary of this.